shaunsmith/functionslab/3-2-NodeHello.md

 ## Clean up

 Congratulations!
-Now that you have verified you deployed function you should clean up the trigger and function.
+Now that you have verified your deployed function, you should clean up the trigger and function.Leave the app as-is since we will reuse it in the next example.

 First, delete the trigger.

 ![](images/userinput.png)
 >```
 > fn delete trigger workshop-<NNN>-app node-fn node-fn-trigger